BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

 ![Class diagram of Point with Attributes](./img/point_class_with_methods.png)

-The third row of the class rectangle is this time populated with a list of methods.

-Both methods are `public` so they are preceded with a plus sign `+`.

-The `Move()` method takes two arguments.
-Both arguments are separated using a comma.
-The argument themselves are represented by their name, a colon `:` followed by their type.

-Notice how the return datatype of the `ToString()` method is also specified in the UML diagram, in the same way as an attribute, by placing a colon `:` after the method and then stating the datatype (`String` in this case).
+Notice how the return datatype of the `ToString()` method is also specified in the UML diagram, in the same way as an attribute, by placing a colon `:` after the method and then stating the datatype (`string` in this case).